Plan your stay abroad

 Financial aid

 Students participating in a mobility experience (whether training or an internship) as part of their academic programme at the University of Bordeaux can apply for financial support.
+However, submitting an application does not guarantee that assistance will be granted.

 How to apply